-In addition, as of the Cut-off Date, approximately 4.00% of the Reference Obligations by Cut-off Date Balance were originated under the Home Possible®, HFA Advantage, and Fannie Mae's HomeReady® programs.
+In addition, as of the Cut-off Date, approximately 5.25% of the Reference Obligations by Cut-off Date Balance were originated under the Home Possible®, HFA Advantage, Refi PossibleSM and Fannie Mae's HomeReady® programs.
 Certain other Reference Obligations may have been originated under various other affordable home mortgage products that we offer.
-These programs, designed to make responsible homeownership accessible to more firsttime homebuyers and other qualified borrowers, offer mortgages requiring low down payments for low-to moderate-income homebuyers or buyers in high-cost or underserved communities, and, in certain circumstances, allow for lower than standard mortgage insurance coverage.
+These programs, designed to make responsible homeownership accessible to more first-time homebuyers and other qualified borrowers, offer mortgages requiring low down payments for low-to moderate-income homebuyers or buyers in high-cost or underserved communities, and, in certain circumstances, allow for lower than standard mortgage insurance coverage.
 See "General Mortgage Loan Purchase and Servicing - Underwriting Standards - Home Possible®, HomeReady® Mortgages and Other Affordable Products" in Appendix E. Such programs may result in mortgagors with mortgage loans with higher LTVs.

 In addition, in May of 2021, we announced Freddie Mac Refi PossibleSM ("Refi PossibleSM"), a new refinancing option aimed at helping lower-income homeowners.
-The Refi PossibleSM mortgage loan was designed to assist borrowers who make at or below 80% of the area median income to refinance their mortgage.
+The Refi PossibleSM mortgage loan was designed to assist borrowers who make at or below 100% of the area median income to refinance their mortgage.
 Eligible borrowers benefit from a reduced interest rate and lower monthly mortgage loan payment.
-To qualify for a Refi PossibleSM mortgage loan, eligible borrowers must have (i) a Freddie Mac-owned mortgage loan secured by a 1-unit single-family residence that is their primary residence; (ii) income at or below 80% of the area median income; (iii) no missed mortgage loan payments in the past six months, and not more than one missed mortgage loan payment in the past 12 months; and (iv) a loan-to-value ratio at or below 97% and a debt payment-to-income ratio below 65%.
-As of the Cut-off Date, none of the Reference Obligations were originated under Refi PossibleSM.
+To qualify for a Refi PossibleSM mortgage loan, eligible borrowers must have (i) a Freddie Mac-owned mortgage loan secured by a 1-unit single-family residence that is their primary residence; (ii) income at or below 100% of the area median income; (iii) no missed mortgage loan payments in the past six months, and not more than one missed mortgage loan payment in the past 12 months; and (iv) a loan-to-value ratio at or below 97%; (v) a debt payment-to-income ratio at or below 65%; and (vi) no minimum indicator score.
+As of the Cut-off Date, one of the Reference Obligations was originated under Refi PossibleSM.